nullivex/ah-wiki/core/Logging.md

 There are formatting options you can pass to `api.log(yourMessage, options=[])`.
 The options array can be many colors and formatting types, IE: `['blue','bold']`.

+You can disable request logging in your `config.js`

 For example:

 - `api.log("OMG ERROR", ['red','bold])` is a serious error